 Automate Vendor Risk Management

-If your vendors have access to your assets or sensitive data, they create serious risks for your organization.
+Vendors’ access to your assets or sensitive data creates risks for your organization (potentially severe ones).
 To control this risk, you must manage every vendor relationship throughout its lifecycle, from due diligence and vendor onboarding to SLA management, audits, and contract renewals.

 Operational Risk management